What You Should Know: Recognize and React to Cardiac Emergency

 Call 9-1-1 immediately if you see someone with signs of a possible heart attack or cardiac arrest.
 Do not wait to seek medical attention.
 Not all of the warning signs occur in every attack, and the signs will sometimes disappear and return.

 Cardiac arrest is the number one threat to the overall health and lives of Americans, with approximately 700 deaths from cardiac arrest every day.
-More than 95 percent of Americans, or almost 250,000 people each year, who suffer sudden cardiac arrest die before they reach a hospital.
-Because 70 to 80 percent of all cardiac arrests occur in the home, knowing CPR may help you save the life of a loved one.
+Because cardiac arrest often occurs in the home, knowing CPR may help you save the life of a loved one.

-The signs of a cardiac arrest in a person are different from those of a heart attack
+The signs of a cardiac arrest in a person are different from those of a heart attack.
+A person in cardiac arrest may:

-Cardiopulmonary resuscitation (CPR) can help keep a victim of cardiac arrest alive until emergency help arrives.
-CPR is important because it helps maintain the vital blood flow to the heart and brain until defibrillation — an electric shock that can restore a heart beat — or other lifesaving measure can be administered.
+CPR can help keep a victim of cardiac arrest alive until emergency help arrives.
+CPR is important because it helps maintain the vital blood flow to the heart and brain until defibrillation — an electric shock that can restore a heart beat — or other lifesaving measures can be administered.

 Coronary artery disease is one of the primary causes of cardiac arrest.
 Other causes include electrocution, drowning, respiratory arrest, choking or trauma.
 When a person goes into cardiac arrest, the heart's electrical impulses become chaotic.
 This irregular heart rhythm, called ventricular fibrillation, causes the heart to stop pumping blood.
 It may be reversed with cardiac defibrillation.